 Inventories of medical consumables and drugs are valued at lower of cost or net releasable value.
-Cost is determined on weighted average basis.
+Cost is determined on First in First out (FIFO) basis.

 Net realizable value represents the estimated selling price in the ordinary course of business, less estimated costs of completion and estimated costs necessary to make the sale.